 Any additions or modifications to existing facilities that have the potential to affect an interconnection will require the requester to notify RPU well in advance.
 RPU will assess the potential impact of the modifications and contact the appropriate affected parties.
 The significance of any impact has the potential to vary over a broad range.
 Changes that could affect the operating limits on the interconnected system may require engineering studies and the involvement of MISO.
-The most significant impacts will trigger the processes described in the previous section (R2.1.1.).
-Less significant changes that still impact reliability will be forwarded to the Reliability Coordinator (MISO RC).
+Changes that impact reliability will be forwarded to the Reliability Coordinator (MISO RC).